scottpetrovic/chip-8-emulator/README.md

 - When reading in the ROM file, show the binary data that is loaded.
 This can be converted to opcodes that the program uses
 - Ability to change out the game
 - Show which opcode will be ran the next CPU cycle.

+# Running
+This all runs on pretty basic javascript and Node.

+    npm install
+    npm run dev

+That should be it.